2. Develop the Right Application Strategy in Your Essays

 Your Essay Strategy

 All of this plays into your strategy.
 In writing the application essays, your strategy should be to highlight the unique experiences you've had — both on the job and in your personal life — that you believe will be valuable to your classmates.
 If you were assigned to an economic development project in Vietnam, for instance, that's unique.
-So is working in a refugee camp in Afghanistan.
+So is working in a refugee camp in Poland.
 Very few people can bring that kind of experience to the table, and schools are looking for applicants who can share that background in the classroom.
 They will gladly discount GPA and GMAT scores to get those people into their programs.

 But you don't need experience in a Third World country to have something unique and valuable to offer.
 A lot of my GMAT students are consultants with big firms such as Bain, BCG, and Deloitte.
 In large part, they all have the same generic work experience, and most of them make the mistake of discussing that experience in their essays.